 Meet our Team

-RI is committed to achieving best practice animal welfare outcomes at all RLX facilities and as such we are pleased to lead the industry in adopting low stress livestock handling techniques.
+AAM is committed to achieving best practice animal welfare outcomes at all RLX facilities and as such we are pleased to lead the industry in adopting low stress livestock handling techniques.
 Our operational staff are trained in all aspects of animal welfare, humane destruction methods and safety specific to their role.

 Our Management Approach